TonyMeiDeveloper/GuideOnTheSide/Step 3: Configure Guide on the Side.md

 #Step 3: Configuring Guide on the Side

-Once you deploy Guide on the Side on a server, you should:
+I will work on this.
+In the meantime:

 See the PowerPoint on how to create Tutorials in Guide on the Side: